bhopkins332/Data-Analysis-Portfolio/README.md

 # Brandon Hopkins - Data Analysis Portfolio

 ## About
 Hi, I'm Brandon!
 I have a technical background with a B.S. in Mechanical Engineering from the University of Michigan - Go Blue!
 I worked for 6+ years as a design engineer for automotive suppliers, focusing primarily on high speed / high frequency connection systems.
 I was also part of an advanced development group that worked on R&D and business improvement projects; it was through those experiences that I first was introduced to data analytics!
-Since then, I have transitioned into becoming a Data Analyst by taking online courses, connecting with professionals, practicing new skills, and completing projects.
+Since then, I have turned interest into action and am working to pivot my career from Engineering to Data Analytics by taking online courses, connecting with professionals, practicing new skills, and completing projects.

 This is a repository to showcase skills and share what I have done in the world of Data Analytics.